sunnysideup/silverstripe-easy-coding-standards/README.md

 # git
  - sake-git-quick
  - sake-git-commit-and-push
- - sake-git-commit-and-push-vendor-packages
+ - sake-git-commit-and-push-vendor-packages - goes through all vendor packages for uncommitted work
  - sake-git-diff-analyser
- - sake-git-fork-comparison
+ - sake-git-fork-comparison - finds all the works and sees which one is ahead
  - sake-git-remove-stale-branches
- - sake-git-merge-towards-production
+ - sake-git-merge-towards-production - take develop to production
- - sake-git-squash-and-pr
+ - sake-git-squash-and-pr - squash and make a pull request
  - sake-git-squash-commits
  - sake-git-tag